Tag: medina

 Image by Freebird Tracey.

-Kabana Rooftop Bar is a lively, popular place serving a wide range of cocktails and other alcoholic beverages.
+Kabana Rooftop Bar is a popular place serving a range of alcoholic beverages, including cocktails.
+They also offer a wide selection of food with a menu to suit all palates.

-You enter the bar from the road, and it’s up a couple of flights of stairs.
+You enter the bar from the road, and it’s up a flight of stairs.
+From the outside, it looks rather unassuming.
+Inside, it is modern and contemporary attracting all age groups.

 Image by Freebird Tracey.